-Polyuria occurs when serum glucose concentration exceeds the renal threshold for glucose loss via the urine.
-The body responds by increasing the urinary glucose excretion by increasing both the concentration of urine and frequency of urination.
+Polyuria occurs when serum glucose concentration exceeds the renal threshold for glucose loss via urine.
+The body responds by increasing urinary glucose excretion; the body achieves this by increasing both the concentration of urine and frequency of urination.
 Polyuria may present as nocturia, enuresis, or daytime incontinence in a previously continent child.
 In children who are not toilet trained, parents may note an increased frequency of wet diapers and/or diapers that are unusually wet.

 Increased serum osmolality from hyperglycemia and hypovolemia leads to a demand for more fluid intake (polydipsia).

-Increased catabolism of stored glucose due to insulin deficiency gives the body an impression of low glucose supply, therefore, there is increased intake.
-However, there is increased fat breakdown and loss of glucose in urine resulting in weight loss.
+Increased catabolism of stored glucose due to insulin deficiency gives the body an impression of low glucose supply; therefore, there is increased intake.
+However, increased fat breakdown and the loss of glucose in urine occur resulting in weight loss.
 This is known as polyphagia.

 Some children may also present with diabetic ketoacidosis

-If the disease is not controlled in its early stages, the diabetic ketoacidosis leads to:
+If diabetic ketoacidosis is not controlled in its early stages, it could lead to the following:

 - Severe dehydration

-- Increased catabolism of fatty acids and lipids into ketone bodies causes non-enzymatic conversion of acetoacetate into acetone giving a characteristic acetone breath
+- Increased catabolism of fatty acids and lipids into ketone bodies which causes the non-enzymatic conversion of acetoacetate into acetone giving a characteristic acetone breath

-- Metabolic acidosis is corrected by increased respiration leading to rapid deep breathing (Kussmaul respiration) that may be confused with respiratory distress
+- Metabolic acidosis which is corrected by increased respiration, leading to rapid deep breathing (Kussmaul respiration) that may be confused with respiratory distress

 - Respiratory distress coupled with severe hypovolemia and acidosis compromise brain perfusion and children become comatose